Progress report for ONE21-381

 Trolleys - Trolleys are passive rollers that allow you to hang and move items on the rail.

 Rail System - Round tube hung from the high tunnel to allow hanging systems to move along the rail.
 The rail system is made from SS20 fence toprail.
 This is an accessible product available throughout the country.
-The ends are swaged, meaning they fit together, and are secured by two screws.
+The ends are swaged, enabling them to fit together, and are secured by two screws.
 The rails hang from Railex brand C-bracket that are supported to the high tunnel crossbars with a U-bolt.
 We chose the 5.5" C-bracket to ensure ample room for the trolleys to pass between the top of the tail and the bottom of the bracket.

 Toolbar - Generic attachment to connect various implements between trolleys.
 The toolbar is a generic attachment point that connects the two rails and spans the width of the high tunnel.
 The toolbar was originally designed to hang from passive trolleys.
 We presented two styles - a fixed height model and an adjustable height model.
 To prioritize strength and simplicity, the review board recommended the fixed height.
 This model is adjustable at the time of the build, so could fit different high tunnels, but not adjustable once it is built.